-Situated on the banks of the river Fulda, the city was Destroyed almost entirely during the Second World War.
+Situated on the banks of the river Fulda, the city of kassel was Destroyed almost entirely during the Second World War.

-Built anew in the 1950s, Kassel still remains home to a number of architectural highlights and noteworthy landmarks.
+Built anew in the 1950s, it remains home to a number of architectural highlights and noteworthy landmarks.
 It's also jam-packed in impressive cultural offerings.

 Kassel has one of the highest densities of museums of any city in Germany.
 Visit Johann Wolfgang von Goethe's famous elephant at the Natural History Museum (Naturkundemuseum), housed in Germany's oldest permanent theatre building, or marvel at the splendour of Wilhelmsthal Palace (Schloss Wilhelmsthal), one of Germany's finest Roccoco palaces.
 View the municipal and state art collections at the Neue Gallerie or browse an extraordinary selection of gilt leather, hand-printed and contemporary wallpapers at the German Wallpaper Museum (Deutsche Tapetenmuseum), founded in 1923.